Pages

 For those seeking a low-calorie alternative to traditional sugar syrup, a popular option is to use artificial sweeteners or natural sugar substitutes like stevia or erythritol to create a 'sugar-free syrup.'
 These ingredients can be mixed with water in similar proportions to regular sugar syrup, offering a sweetness comparable to the traditional version but with fewer calories.
 However, it's important to consider the sweetness intensity and potential aftertastes when choosing a substitute, as they can vary significantly from regular sugar and affect the final taste of the cocktail.

-Ingredients like Sugar Syrup
+Ingredients like Sugar / simple Syrup

 How it works